m4ssivee/m4lib/README.md

 ![Banner](src/main/resources/assets/m4lib/banner.png)

-Library mod for m4ssive's mods - Provides common utilities for nametag rendering and entity interactions.
+Library mod for m4ssive's mods - Provides common utilities for nametag rendering and entity interactions and gui improvements,can be used with other libary mods,can act like any libary mod!

 ## Description